 While operating Stevens Hospital, the District participated in the Medicaid Certified Public Expenditures (CPE) program for inpatient reimbursement, which provides for interim payments for certain services and programs.
-The difference between interim payments and estimated final reimbursement for the Washington State fiscal year results in a settlement receivable or payable, which may be adjusted in future periods as final settlements are determined.
-During 2018, reimbursements for the state fiscal years ended 2004, 2007, 2008 and 2010 were recorded.
+The difference between interim payments and estimated final reimbursement for the Washington State fiscal year results in a settlement receivable or payable, which were adjusted in future periods as final settlements are determined.
+During 2018, reimbursements for the state fiscal years ended 2004, 2007, 2008, and 2010 were recorded and cash was received in 2019.
+There are no settlements outstanding as of December 31, 2019.
 The reimbursements were included in other revenues in the statement of revenues, expenses and changes in net position.